-"Yes I can say it."
+"Yes I can."
 Brodes took a booming step towards him.
 "You're mine, Harry.
 She knows it, and you know it.
-You'll remember that every time you're with her."
+You'll never forget."
 Brodes laughed.

 After a sharp intake of breath, the darkness was replaced by the morning light.
 Harry heard laughter.
-With his eyes wide awake and panting, he realised that laughter was different.
-It belonged to Ashley.
+Awake now and panting, he realised that laughter was different and it belonged to Ashley.

 "Stop this!
-Get a fucking grip on yourself!" he spat at his own reflection.
+Get a fucking grip on yourself!"
+He scowled at his own reflection.

 "Lovey, it's too early in the morning for that sort of language, thank you," the mirror replied.

-After dressing, he limped his way into the kitchen, cane rapping on the tiles.
-He was still slow and awkward moving about, and very fatigued.
-Sometimes he felt he was eighteen turning eighty-eight.
+Harry limped into the kitchen, cane rapping on the tiles.
+He was still slow and awkward moving about.
+Sometimes Harry felt he was eighteen turning eighty-eight.